AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/checkbox.md

 - **Name** - You can identify a form component easily with its unique name both in the form and in the rule editor, but the name must not contain spaces or special characters.

-- **Title** - With its Title, you can easily identify a component in a form and by default, the title appears on top of the component.
-If you do not add a title, the name of the component is displayed instead of the title text.
+- **Title** - With its Title, you can easily identify a component in a form and by default, the title appears at the beside of the component.
+If you do not add a title, the component is not displayed.

 - **Hide Title** - Select the option to hide the component's Title.